X

 History

 Corpus Christi Parish has been a place to bring families together since 1913.
 It is a vibrant Catholic community where you can build relationships with others and strengthen your bond with your family and with God.
-We provide positive Christian values and education in conjunction with St. Clare Elementary School in O'Fallon, Illinois.
+We provide positive Christian values and education in conjunction with St. Clare Catholic School in O'Fallon, Illinois.

-In 1912, Father Grootens became the assistant at St.Peter's Cathedral of which Shiloh was parish territory.
+In 1912, Father Grootens became the assistant at St.Peter's Cathedral of which Shiloh was a parish territory.
 Fr.Grootens soon saw the need for a Catholic community in the Shiloh Village.
 The farmers of the area had means of transportation to attend the Cathedral but the large number of coal miners from the Shiloh mine did not.
 Bishop Janssen gave Fr.
 Grootens permission to build a church.

 The Bishop then purchased two lots from Lizzie Rasp for $160 on which the church now stands.
 He also purchased 4 lots across the street from Josperh Rasp for $425 which is now used for the parish center and parking lot.
-The cost of the church was approxmately $7000 and a $500 grant was received from the Extension Society with the provision that the church would be named "Corpus Christi" in honor of the Blessed Sacrament.
-A class room was built onto the church to be used as a parochial school with a large sacristy that could serve as a temporary residence for the visiting priest.
+The cost of the church was approxmately $7,000 and a $500 grant was received from the Extension Society with the provision that the church would be named "Corpus Christi" in honor of the Blessed Sacrament.
+A classroom was built onto the church to be used as a parochial school with a large sacristy that could serve as a temporary residence for the visiting priest.
 Due to the large debt, it was decided to build a large chicken barn and use the profits of raising chickens to reduce the parish debt.

 The parish was organized in Janury 1913 and Mass was offered in the town hall until the new church could be built.
 The foundation was dug in March 1913 and on July 30, 1913 the church was formally dedicated.
 The church was complete in every detail at the time of the dedication.
 The pews that were restored after the Cathedral fire in 1912 were given to Corpus Christi.
 The parish consisted of 34 familes at its beginning.